senadkurtisi/Neural-Style-Transfer-in-PyTorch/README.md

 # Neural Style Transfer in PyTorch

 ## Motivation
-This project was implemented as an attempt of partially recreating the original [neural style transfer paper](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf).
+This project was implemented as an attempt of partially recreating the original [neural style transfer paper](https://arxiv.org/pdf/1508.06576.pdf).
 I've added some modifications to my implementation though.

 ## Neural Style Transfer
 Neural Style Transfer is an algorithm which takes two images as input (content image and style image) and combines them into a new image.
 The new image will keep the *content* of the **content input image** and will capture the *style* of the **style input image**.
 Algorithm uses CNNs to achieve this.

 # Implementation
 Input images are rescaled to 512x512.
-Rescale parameters can be modified in the [globals.py](utils/globals.py) file.
+Rescale parameters can be modified in the [globals.py](utils/globals.py) file in the img_w and img_h parameters of the *ArgumentParser* object.
 Input images are normalized to the [0,1] range as proposed in the paper.
 The algorithm uses *L-BFGS* optimizer as a default one as proposed in the paper.
 The optimizer can be changed to Adam the same way as rescale parameters.

 The paper suggests the usage of layers: conv1_1, conv2_1, conv3_1, conv4_1 and conv5_1 for style loss and layer conv4_2 for content loss.
 I used ReLU outputs applied to those layers (ReLU:inplace=False).